Learn | Explore | Connect

 Help us celebrate the 20th anniversary of the Buddhism, Psychology and Mental Health (BPMH) Program in 2026!

 Join us to explore interdisciplinary research on meditative and embodied practices, their histories and contexts in philosophical, religious, and spiritual traditions globally, and their applications in society.
+Please register in advance.

 logo for U of T Robert H.N Ho family foundation center for buddhist studies